 on the picture = because the lens was omnifocas.)

-But, the rest of images here were taken by my Pinhole-machine. 😀
+But, rest of the images here were taken by my Pinhole-machine. 😀

-and how I responded.
+and how I reacted.

 MMMMMMMMMMM (sometime, I keep my mouth shut)